lorenzo-severini/Unity-Audio-Network-Devices/README.md

 ### Running the Project
 1. Clone the repository or extract the provided ZIP file.
-2. Open the project in Unity.
-3. Set the main scene as the Startup Scene.
+2. Execute the Windows/Linux executable (depending on your OS)
-4. Execute the game as either a Host or Client.
+3. Execute the game as either a Host or Client.

 ## Challenges and Issues